G-20 endorses global corporate minimum tax at Rome summit

 Macron has told reporters he expects the G-20 to confirm an additional $100 billion to support Africa’s economies.

-Italy is hoping the G-20 will secure crucial commitments from countries representing 80% of the global economy — and responsible for around the same amount of global carbon emissions — ahead of the U.N. climate conference that begins Sunday in Glasgow, Scotland.
+On the urgent problem of climate change, Italy is hoping the G-20 will secure crucial commitments from countries responsible for about 80% of global carbon emissions — ahead of the U.N. climate conference that begins Sunday in Glasgow, Scotland, just as the Rome summit winds down.

-Most of the summit leaders in Rome will head to Glasgow as soon as the G-20 ends on Sunday afternoon.
-Russian President Vladimir Putin and Chinese leader Xi Jinping, whose efforts to reduce emissions are paramount to combatting climate change, were participating remotely in the Rome summit.
+Presidents Vladimir Putin of Russia and Xi Jinping of China, whose efforts to reduce emissions are paramount to combating climate change, were participating remotely in the Rome summit.

-A recent U.N. environment report concluded that announcements by dozens of countries to aim for “net-zero” emissions by 2050 could, if fully implemented, limit a global temperature rise to 2.2 degrees Celsius (4 F).
-That’s closer but still above the less stringent target agreed in the Paris climate accord of keeping the temperature increase to well below 2 degrees Celsius (3.6 F) compared with pre-industrial times.

-But mid-way through the summit it was the corporate tax rate rule that dominated was standing out as an accomplishment.
-It is aimed at preventing multinational companies from stashing profits in countries where they pay few or no taxes.
+But midway through the summit it was the corporate tax rate rule that dominated.

 White House officials say the new tax rate would create at least $60 billion in new revenue a year in the U.S. — a stream of cash that could help partially pay for a nearly $3 trillion social services and infrastructure package that Biden is seeking.
 U.S. adoption is key because so many multinational companies are headquartered there.

-But Civil 20, which represents some 560 organizations from more than 100 countries, in a network making recommendations to the G-20, were restrained in praise.
-The 15% rate is “a little more than those (rates) we’d consider fiscal paradises,” Civil 20 official Riccardo Moro told reporters.
+But Civil 20, which represents some 560 organizations from more than 100 countries in a network making recommendations to the G-20, was less enthusiastic.
+The 15% rate is “a little more than those (rates) we’d consider fiscal paradises,” Civil 20 official Riccardo Moro told reporters following the summit.

 Nicole Winfield contributed to this report.